Signup for our Newsletter

 Prior to joining Greenbelt in 2011, she worked for a municipality on wetland and open space permitting and management.
 As a lifelong lover of animals and nature Abby is happiest when horseback riding or hiking with her dog Teddy.

 Elizabeth has a lifelong passion for animals and the natural world.
-She thoroughly enjoys being outdoors- whether on horseback, on bike, on cross-country skis, on a romp with the dogs, or on a hike with her kids.
-Elizabeth also works at a local dressage farm, and enjoys training and competing her Collie pup.
+She thoroughly enjoys being outdoors—on horseback, on bike, on a romp with her two Collies, or on a hike with her kids.

 Working at Greenbelt since 2017, Rachel has enjoyed strengthening Greenbelt's supporter and community partnerships through her work in the Development and Community Engagement department.
 Before accepting the position of Director, Rachel supported the department through strategic marketing initiatives, data analysis, and fundraising work.